laurap-dev/gradebook-docs/faq.md

 ### Can I try before buying?

 Yes!
-GradeBook typically offers a free trial period (14-30 days) with full access to standard features.
-Install from the Marketplace to start your trial.
+GradeBook offers a free trial period (14 days) with full access to standard features.
+[Install from the Marketplace](https://workspace.google.com/marketplace/app/gradebook/292160741496) to start your trial.

 ## Installation and Setup